Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Introduction

-The distinction between these effects is of a fundamental nature, and their intuitive operational interpretation can be given from a measurement perspective, i.e., by referring to their detection using measuring devices, which are trusted or untrusted, i.e., with or without prior knowledge about them~\cite{Wiseman2007}.
-Specifically, (i) quantum entanglement between two systems can be detected using trusted devices for both systems, (ii) quantum nonlocality can be detected by untrusted devices on both sides, while (iii) EPR steering can be tested by trusted devices for one system and untrusted ones for the other.
+The distinction between these effects is fundamental, and their intuitive operational interpretation can be given from a measurement perspective, i.e., by referring to their detection using two types of measuring devices, which can be {perfect or imperfect from physical and technological points of view, or trusted or untrusted from a cryptographic perspective, i.e., with or without prior knowledge about the devices}~\cite{Wiseman2007}.
+Specifically, (i) quantum entanglement between two systems can be detected using trusted devices for both systems, (ii) EPR steering can be tested by trusted devices for one system and untrusted ones for the other, and (iii) quantum nonlocality can be detected by untrusted devices on both sides.
 Such interpretation has direct applications for quantum cryptology, including secure communication.
-In the same measurement scenarios, Bell's nonlocality implies steering, and steering implies entanglement, but not vice versa, in general.
-Indeed, there exist entangled~\cite{Werner1989} and steerable states without violating Bell's inequalities, as well as do exist unsteerable entangled states~\cite{CavalcantiReview}.
+In the same measurement scenarios, Bell nonlocality implies steering, and steering implies entanglement, but not vice versa, in general.
+Indeed, there exist entangled~\cite{Werner1989} and steerable states which do not violate Bell inequalities, as well as unsteerable entangled states~\cite{CavalcantiReview,UolaReview}.